 IntelliJ IDEA supports integration with Play Framework 2.x.

-Before you start creating a Play 2 project, make sure that the latest Scala plugin version is downloaded and enabled in IntelliJ IDEA.
+Before you start creating a Play 2 project, make sure that the latest Scala plugin version and the Play Framework plugin version 2.x are downloaded and enabled in IntelliJ IDEA.

 Play Framework Support